JayRichh/blog-app/README.md

   * Create dynamic blog app with CRUD functionality
   * Include user sign-in and sign-up functionality to make blog posts
   * Host project on firebase

+### Scope Creep:

+  * Search bar with filtering of blogs based on titles, tags or descriptions
+  * Filter via tags
+  * Commenting system on blogs for authenticated users

 ### To-Do:

   * Tidy styling of blog
-  * Add search functionality
   * Include Admin login auth
-  * Include commenting on blog posts for authenticated users

 ## Tools: